 Lacking emotional agility can also impact a leader’s decision-making abilities.
 Leaders may try to avoid new situations or challenges that may trigger their negative thoughts, passing on opportunities that would actually be good for them and the company.
 Or they may take the opposite route, intentionally trying to push back their negative thoughts by taking on situations they’re not equipped to handle or that go against their values.
 Either way, they let their negative emotions—not rational business decisions—rule them.

 Finally, a leader must always be thinking of how his or her actions influence those around them.
 Emotional inflexibility sets a bad example for employees.
 Employees take behavioral cues from their leaders, so employees will pick up on and adopt the negative emotional styles of leaders who aren’t emotionally agile.
 That can result in a toxic workplace culture, one where stilting emotions and not speaking freely or emotional outbursts become the norm.
+Consequently, when you account for the additional stress and pressure employees are tackling in work cultures that are struggling to accommodate the pandemic, you may well find yourself confronting a loss of camaraderie and respect amongst your team.

 How Leaders Can Become More Emotionally Agile